Aikido vs ThreatQ

 ✦ Aikido highlights

-• Integration capabilities — Connect with other security tools
+• Tool Integration — Supports integration with common security tools

 ✦ ThreatQ highlights